Jaco Central Pacific Coast, Costa Rica Travel Guide

 Flat terrain makes for easy movement.

 Mandatory local liability insurance and recommended CDW.
-Avoid night driving on rural roads.
+Avoid night driving on country roads.

 Drive defensively.